a11yfirst/ckeditor-dev/plugins/a11yfirsthelp/README.md

 ## Overview

-This plugin adds a menu button labeled ‘A11yFirst Help’ to the CKEditor toolbar, which contains menu items for various help topics, each of which invokes a dialog box with content that explains:
+The A11yFirst Help plugin adds a menu button labeled ‘A11yFirst Help’ to the CKEditor toolbar to help authors understand the accessibility issues of editing pages and how to use of the other A11yFirst plugins:
+Heading / Paragragh, Character Style, Image and Link to create accessible content.
+The Help contains the following information:

 * How to get started using A11yFirst for CKEditor and why accessibility is important